rockdisc/Book-of-Knowledge/2-Main/0-SORT THIS/SPACECAT.md

 - T - Tone
 What tone did the speaker have while making this.
 Does is shift?
 What are the [[DIDS]] of tone.

 The last three are separate from the others.
 They are small things the author can do to effect their writings.
-The appeals are first, then in a
+The appeals are first, then in an umbrella below it, there is tone, below that is choices.